-Switch software allocates a default number of UBUs for a card when the card's firmware identifies the back card interface to switch software.
-If you remove a card, switch software reserves the existing Cellbus bandwidth allocation for that card.
-As the number of connections through the trunk significantly grows, switch software increases the number of UBUs.
-If your connection additions approach oversubscription, switch software presents a warning message.
-Regardless of the automatic bandwidth increases and warning message, Cisco advises against oversubscription because of burstiness.
+Switch software allocates a default number of UBUs for the card when the UXM identifies the back card interface to switch software.
+If you remove a card, switch software reserves the current Cellbus bandwidth allocation for that card.
+If, as you add more connections, the load approaches oversubscription, switch software displays a warning message.
+Regardless of the warning message, Cisco advises you to monitor bandwidth allocation and allocate more UBUs for the card to avoid oversubscription.

-For the UXM, software increases the bandwidth to meet the requirements for the minimum cell rate (MCR) and therefore does not accommodate burstiness.
-Because the automatic increase does not relate to burstiness, you must monitor the UXM bandwidth requirements to determine if you should change its UBU allocation.
+For the UXM, switch software allocates enough bandwidth to meet the requirements for the minimum cell rate (MCR) and therefore does not accommodate burstiness.
+Therefore, you must know the UXM bandwidth requirements to determine if you should change its UBU allocation.
 Monitor the bandwidth requirements after you build the network and during normal operation.
 On the CLI, the applicable commands are cnfbusbw and dspbusbw.

 You can raise, lower, or check a UXM's UBUs with cnfbusbw.
 The cnfbusbw privilege level is 0-superuser.
 To check a UXM's UBUs, use dspbusbw or cnfbusbw.
 Any user can use dspbusbw.
 Each command's display provides the information you need to determine if you must increase the UBUs on a particular UXM.
 The only value you can change is allocated bandwidth.
 An example display for cnfbusbw appears in Figure 3-9.
 The card-based default and maximum Cellbus bandwidth for each interface appears in Table 3-13.
 Note that FastPackets require substantially less Cellbus bandwidth than ATM cells.
 The FastPacket requirements in the figure and table reflect the restriction of FastPackets to one lane and the maximum processing rate of the gateway on the UXM.

 The values you can view with the cnfbusbw and dspbusbw commands are: